Cannabis in Ghana: History

 The first report of illegal cannabis cultivation in Ghana occurred in 1960.

+In July 2023, the first relaxations of hemp policy in Ghana became apparent.
+The government announced its intention to permit both industrial and medical usage in the future.
+Ghana is one of the first countries in Africa to follow the global trend of hemp liberalization.
+Additionally, voices advocating for swift further liberalization are growing louder, emphasizing the benefits and additional revenue from tourism.

 Culture

 Cannabis remains the most popular illegal drug in Ghana.
 Ghana is reported as the highest cannabis-using nation in Africa, and third in the world.

 In the 1990s, cannabis which had previously been an urban phenomenon in bars and nightclubs, had spread to rural areas as well.
 Cannabis was associated with youth involved in Rastafari culture, and with students who believed cannabis use would improve their ability to study.

 Economy

 Cannabis from Ghana is transported to other countries in western Africa, as well as to Europe.